tijaz17skane/VLP-Seminar/README.md

 This project is built upon the code from MGCA: [HKU-MedAI GitHub Repository](https://github.com/HKU-MedAI).
 A special thanks to them for their contributions~

-# Structure of the Repository
+# 🗂️ Structure of the Repository
-Here are the base strucres of our repository.
+Here are the base structures of our repository.
 ```
 .
 ├── annotations # Stores the outputs of the preprocessing and annotations for each dataset.